cierpowicz/RP-as-router/README.md

 ![image](https://github.com/cierpowicz/RP-as-router/assets/106453032/2b326dff-8f95-4e6e-85ac-e7a1a78ed9c2)

-Now Im eable to connect to pI using SSH from my PC
+Now Im enable to connect to pI using SSH from my PC
 ![image](https://github.com/cierpowicz/RP-as-router/assets/106453032/14c9e951-c5c7-44b1-91a6-b2a2715d4dfa)

 ### Step 1: Setup DHCP
-Befour set DHCP we have to set static IP on our eth0 port.
-There is couple ways to do this but i will show you two options:
+Be four set DHCP we have to set static IP on our eth0 port.
+There is couple ways to do this, but i will show you two options:

 * (FIRST)Type in terminal:
   ``` sudo interface eth0 192.168.34.1/24```